-Disney Springs is now one of the best places to go for a great meal at Walt Disney World, and this post ranks some of its best table service restaurant options.
-The dining scene at Disney Springs is exceptional and varied, with something for everyone at a range of price points, even for a sit-down meal.
-(Last updated September 13, 2017.)
+Disney Springs is now the top place to go for a great meal at Walt Disney World, and this post ranks of its best table service restaurant options.
+The dining scene at Disney Springs is exceptional and varied, with something for everyone at a range of price points.
+(Last updated February 14, 2018.)

 As one of our friends has put it, Disney Springs is “where you’ll be saying yum and wow every 5 seconds.”
 (Stacy from ‘Must Do Disney‘ counts as a friend, right?
 I mean, I feel like we’ve watched her on loop enough that she counts.)
 Seriously, though, Disney Springs has really been rejuvenated in terms of dining.
 While we still miss Pleasure Island and the Downtown Disney ‘scene’ of about a decade ago, the quality of the restaurants in Disney Springs have improved by an order of magnitude over 5 years ago.
 What a difference 5 years makes–and Disney Springs still isn’t done!

-In fact, we totally skipped Downtown Disney on every trip for several years after Pleasure Island closed, so we are still playing catch-up with our Disney Springs restaurant reviews, and likely will be for a while.
-Of course, with more new restaurants opening regularly, there’s a lot to experience on the Disney Springs dining scene.
+In fact, we totally skipped Downtown Disney on every trip for several years after Pleasure Island closed, so we had to play catch-up with our Disney Springs restaurant reviews for a while.
+During our January 2018 trip to Walt Disney World, we stayed in the Disney Springs Resort Area, and walked over to Disney Springs over a dozen times.
+Of course, with more new restaurants opening regularly, we won’t be “caught up” for long.
+Beyond the exceptional dining scene, there’s a lot to do at Disney Springs.
 For more advice about visiting this shopping and entertainment district, refer to our Disney Springs Tips & Tricks post…

 With that said, we are still going to rank them, and you can mentally filter out the options here that are not going to appeal to your party.
 Consider this list a work in progress; as new restaurants open and we have the time to visit/revisit old favorites, we’ll adjust the rankings.
 (Each highlighted name below will open the full review–including food photos–for that Disney Springs restaurant in a new tab…)